xiaodown/metalff/README.md

 Run the script `./generate-requirements.sh` to create requirements.txt

-Then create a venv, and `pip install -r requirements.txt`
+Then create a venv, and `pip install -r requirements.txt`.

+Made using python3.11; probably requires something like python3.8+.

 #### Generate schema